SiriusIndustries/Gloverlay/README.md

-# electron-overlay
+# Gloverlay
-A library for creating window overlays with Electron.
+A library for creating window overlays with Electron, for OpenGL.

+### Installation